-Benefit What It Is Who Can Get This Benefit Limitations Adult Dental Oral exam and cleaning twice per year.
-X-rays Extractions Limitations apply.
-Please contact DentaQuest at: 1-800-698-9611 for details.
-Adults age 21 and older Other types of extractions or other specialty dental care such as root canals, crowns, or dentures, bridges, and orthodontics.
-Adult Vision Services One vision exam per year at a network provider.
+Benefit What It Is Who Can Get This Benefit Limitations Adult Vision Services One vision exam per year at a network provider.
 One pair of glasses or one pair of contact lenses every two years.
 Adults age 21 and older Contact lenses, orthoptic or vision training, and any associated supplemental testing; any eye examination or corrective eye wear required by an employer as a condition of employment.
 More than one pair of glasses every two years. \$19 frames; \$100 contacts